 What is the “Safe Discharge” policy?

-“Safe discharge” laws prevent hospitals from discharging patients that don’t have a safe plan for the continuation of care after leaving the hospital.
+“Safe discharge” laws prevent hospitals from discharging patients who don’t have a safe plan to continue care after leaving the hospital.
 Also, “Safe discharge” is the term Medicare uses, and if you believe the current plan doesn’t meet the needs of a safe discharge as defined by Medicare, using the terminology may sway the decision in your favor.

 How do I file a fast appeal with a Medicare Advantage plan?

-For those that have a Medicare Advantage plan, you can ask the plan for an appeal, but there are different rules that apply.
+For those who have a Medicare Advantage plan, you can ask the plan for an appeal, but different rules apply.
 Contact your plan for more information.

-Medicare supplement insurance can cover the Part A deductible and coinsurance, which could save you lots of money if you’re in the hospital, especially if you’re in the hospital for a long time.
+Medicare supplement insurance can cover the Part A deductible and coinsurance, saving you lots of money if you’re in the hospital, especially if you’re in the hospital for a long time.

-Our licensed insurance agents are Medicare experts who can help you find the best insurance coverage for you.
-Their advice and guidance are free of charge
+Our licensed insurance agents are Medicare experts who can help you find the best insurance coverage.
+Their advice and guidance are free of charge.